Six Drop Limit Policy

 Undergraduates Only

-Students who enroll at Sul Ross State University for the first time are not allowed to drop a total of more than six courses as long as they are enrolled in an undergraduate program.
-This includes courses transferred from another public institution of higher education in Texas begun in fall 2007 or after.
-College credit taken while enrolled in high school and below college credit courses do not count toward the total of six courses.
-Any student who drops a course after the official reporting date of the term will receive a grade of WX.
+Any student who drops a course after the official census date of the term will receive a grade of WX.
 A student who drops a course and who has reached a total of six WX grades will receive a grade of F in all future drops.
 Any course taught on a shortened format or between regularly scheduled terms will have add/drop, WX-grade and withdrawal dates proportionally the same as if the course were offered in a regular term.
 These dates will be determined by the Registrar.
 Unusual circumstances may be considered if the student can show good cause for dropping more than the allowed limit of six courses, including but not limited:

 If an appeal for unusual circumstance is approved, the student will receive a grade of W for the course.
 The decision of the Registrar shall be final.
 Courses in which a grade of W is approved will not be counted in the six total limit.
 Drops are not official until received and processed by the Center for Enrollment Services.